GeorgeWeb/syclref/_api-docs/context.h/cl%253A%253Asycl%253A%253Acontext/functions/get_info/index.md

 ---
 **Parameters:**

-**Returns:** The retrieved information as the appropriate return type, derived via the get_sycl_info function, defined in
+**Returns:** paramA cl_int specifying the info parameter.
+The retrieved information as the appropriate return type, derived via the get_sycl_info function, defined in info.h.

 ---